retico-team/konvens-tutorial/tutorial/03_tts.md

 ## Adding the SpeechBrain ASR module

-In order to synthesize the text that is coming from the asr module, you need to create a speechbraintts module and a speaker module first:
+In order to synthesize the text that is coming from the ASR module, you need to create a speechbraintts module and a speaker module first:

 ```python
 tts = modules.SpeechBrainTTSModule(language="en")
 speaker = modules.SpeakerModule(rate=22050)
 ```

 The SpeechBrainTTSModule takes a language as an input parameter.
-Currently, only English (`en`) is available, but in the future more languages will be added.
-The speaker module needs a sampling rate of `22050`, as that the TTS outputs IUs with that rate.
+Currently, only English (`en`) is available, but in the future, more languages will be added.
+The speaker module needs a sampling rate of `22050`, as the TTS outputs IUs with that rate.

 The SpeechBrainTTSModule uses a caching functionality in order to synthesize text faster if it has already been synthesized.
 However, because synthesizing speech through a neural network is very time intensive, the process may take multiple seconds.
-That is why per default, the module is set to only synthesize speech once an utterance is completed and silence is detected.
+That is why per default, the module is set only to synthesize speech once an utterance is completed and silence is detected.

 ## Connecting the modules